the-guild-org/website/readme.md

 - Create a new MDX file in `website/content` directory with the same template as other blog posts
 - Update the meta object with all the information regarding the blog post including title, thumbnails, author name, etc.
-- Any assets related to the blog can be placed in `website/public/blog-assets` directory within its own folder
+- Any assets related to the blog can be placed directly in your blog folder own folder
 - If you are contributing for the first time, make sure that you add your details in `ui/authors.ts` file with a new entry to the `authors` object